Reactive Psychosis: Symptoms And Treatment

 The key difference between brief psychotic disorder and schizophrenia is usually symptom length.
 While brief psychotic disorder typically lasts anywhere from one day to 30 days, schizophrenia tends to be a long-term psychotic disorder that, while manageable, lasts throughout one’s life after diagnosis.
 While the two disorders may have much in common, a diagnosis of brief psychotic disorder is not always indicative of underlying schizophrenia.

 A study found that 56% of those who are diagnosed with brief psychotic disorder never develop other psychotic disorders, while approximately 22% may go on to develop schizophrenia.
-Once brief psychotic disorder has been identified and diagnosed, paying attention for any symptoms after the standard duration period has subsided can be beneficial, as this could be indicative of schizophrenia or another underlying condition.
+Once a brief psychotic disorder has been identified and diagnosed, paying attention to any symptoms after the standard duration period has subsided can be beneficial, as this could be indicative of schizophrenia or another underlying condition.

 No single test may diagnose reactive psychosis or brief psychotic disorder.
 Instead, a process of elimination is normally implemented to diagnose the condition.
 Once a diagnosis of brief reactive psychosis has been established, antipsychotic medications can be administered to lessen the impact of symptoms.
 These medications must be prescribed and monitored by a psychiatrist or doctor.